 If you are experiencing pain and sensitivity, it is important also to check with your dentist that it is tooth sensitivity that is affecting you and not a cavity, as sometimes the symptoms can feel similar.

 The best prevention from getting sensitive teeth revolves around avoiding those acidic foods and drinks that tend to strip away the enamel from teeth, such as fizzy drinks, acidic fruit, and some wine.

 Treatment for sensitivity

 Thankfully, there has been some advancement in recent years in desensitising toothpastes, such as Sensodyne, that work to fill in the tiny pores that cause the pain of sensitive teeth, so trying one of these out could be a good option if you are feeling some pain.
 Another option is heading to your dentist, as they may be able to paint on a protective coating that will help prevent sensitivity.

-At Melbourne Central Dental, a dedicated team of multilingual dentists provide a range of dental services, from general dentistry to cosmetic dentistry and orthodontics.
-Open seven days a week in Melbourne’s CBD, extra efforts can be made to cater for emergency dentist appointments also.
-Call your local Melbourne Central Dentist on 03 8608 8968.
+At MC Dental, a dedicated team of multilingual dentists provide a range of dental services, from general dentistry to cosmetic dentistry and orthodontics.
+Open seven days a week, extra efforts can be made to cater for emergency dentist appointments also.
+Call your local MC Dentist on 03 8608 8968.